 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 The appropriate insulin regimen for each patient with diabetes will depend on their type of diabetes and their individual needs and circumstances.
 Regimens which attempt to improve glycaemic control will require more active involvement of the patient, both with the number of injections and with the need for close self-monitoring of blood glucose.
-See the separate article on Diabetes Education and Self-management Programmes.
+See the separate Diabetes Education and Self-management Programmes article.

 Insulin regimens should be tailored to the individual, taking into account the patient's type of diabetes, previous control, age, dexterity, eyesight, and personal and cultural preferences.